dhiraj-instalily/hr_intelligence/README.md

 ```

 This creates a mapping from candidate names to their raw resume text, which can be manually inspected to ensure proper extraction.

+**Known Issues:**

+- Some non-candidate headings (like "COMMUNITY_INVOLVEMENT", "PROFESSIONAL_EXPERIENCE") are incorrectly extracted as candidates
+- Candidates with name variations (e.g., "Nimeesh Bagwe" vs "NIMEESH NILESH BAGWE") may be missed
+- Special characters or different formatting in names can cause extraction failures

+These issues will be addressed in future updates to improve extraction accuracy.

 #### Process Resumes with GPT-4o